gavincmartin/gavincmartin.com/content/author/gavincmartin/_index.md

 +++

-I'm currently a Software Systems Engineer at NASA's Jet Propulsion Laboratory, and I lead a team of software engineers in ground software development for the Europa Clipper mission.
-Our spacecraft aims to assess the habitability of Jupiter's icy moon, and our team is building the mission planning software to make this dream a reality.
+I'm currently a Software Development Engineer at Amazon working on the Project Kuiper satellite constellation, where our goal is to provide low-latency, high-speed broadband connectivity to unserved and underserved communities around the world.
+I work on the Constellation Operations team, building tooling for mission operations planning, testing, execution, and automation as we scale.

-I'm passionate about applying software to complex problems and interesting domains--particularly space exploration!
+I'm passionate about applying software to complex problems and interesting domains--particularly space exploration and robotics!